iPhonz/iphonz/README.md

 - Posts are limited to 500 characters
 - Like posts by tapping the coffee icon
 - Join/leave groups with the Join/Joined button
+- View notifications by tapping the bell icon
+- Filter notifications by category using the tabs
+- Approve friend requests and group join requests